Tunable Active Inductors for Next-Generation Wireless and Biomedical Systems

 Keywords:

-We wish that the work should not only be a record of the condition of art but also be a guiding influence on the young engineers and clinicians that will design systems not only technically brilliant but also with human effects.
+We hope this work not only documents the state of the art but also inspires the next generation of engineers and clinicians to co-design systems that are not only technically brilliant but also humanely impactful.

 References